bmarlow/Ansible-Satellite-Self-Service/2-Self_Service_with_Tower_Part_I/README.md

       validate_certs: no
       state: present
 ```
 There is a lot going on here (and we're just getting started), but the gist of it is that we have taken any of the information that can be set and given it a nice sensible variable name.
-Ultimately these variable will be populated via a Survey in Ansible Tower.
+Ultimately these variables will be populated via a Survey in Ansible Tower.

-## But there are things in that list I don't want users to enter/know!
+## But There Are Things in That List I Don't Want Users to Enter/Know!
-Absolutely, let's address them now.
+Great point, let's address these now.

 **Satellite Username/PW**